No items found.

 #12.
 Zoho Cliq

-Best for small teams using Zoho ecosystem
+Best for: small teams using the Zoho ecosystem

 Zoho Cliq is a lightweight team chat tool with integrations across Zoho's productivity suite.
 If you're already a Zoho user, it’s a natural upgrade from WhatsApp for internal comms.